Security Controls for AI Stacks

 Agent behavioral monitoring (anomaly detection)Agent Observability §7Developing

-Verdict: mature catalogue.
-Practitioner consensus is strong.
-Tooling exists (OTel gen_ai.* conventions are real).
-New from Emerging Cybersecurity Practices for Agentic AI Applications: Miggo’s AI-BOM runtime discovery with DeepTracing adds a continuous behavioral BOM approach.
-Cognitive file integrity (monitoring SHA-256 drift on identity files) is a genuinely new extension of traditional FIM to agentic-specific artifacts.
+Verdict: mature catalogue, with strong practitioner consensus and real tooling (the OTel gen_ai.* conventions).
+From Emerging Cybersecurity Practices for Agentic AI Applications: Miggo’s AI-BOM runtime discovery with DeepTracing adds a continuous behavioral BOM approach, and cognitive file integrity (monitoring SHA-256 drift on identity files) extends traditional FIM to agentic-specific artifacts.

 3. Containment layer (emerging)